Skip to main content

 Do you need account access before the first call?

-No. The first conversation can start with the site, spend range, target metric, and current bottleneck.
-Access is only needed when we start deeper diagnosis or implementation.
+No. Start with the site, spend range, target metric, and current bottleneck.
+Access comes later if the diagnosis requires account data.

 Can you manage PMax?

-Yes, but PMax is not treated as a black box.
-We review feed structure, product economics, branded/non-branded signal, asset groups, search categories, and landing-page readiness.
+Yes.
+We review the feed, product economics, brand signal, asset groups, search categories, and landing-page readiness.

 Do you work on a performance-based fee?

-Only when tracking, attribution source, target metric, margin assumptions, and exclusion rules are clear enough to make the fee fair.
+Only when tracking, attribution, the target metric, margins, and exclusions make the model fair.

 Can you fix tracking?

-We can diagnose tracking gaps and define what must be fixed.
-Depending on setup, implementation may involve your developer, analytics specialist, or our implementation support.
+We can diagnose the gaps and scope the fix.
+Implementation may involve your developer, analytics specialist, or Etavrian.

 What makes your Google Ads management different?